kalngyk/palsgraph/README.md

 ### Quick start
 The following codes demonstrates how to use the three functions provided by PalsGraph.

-Assume that we have a distance matrix in `distmat`, with the labels of the entities in `labels`.
+Assume that we have a distance matrix of some entities in `distmat`, with the labels of the entities in `labels`. (`labels` is sorted according to the entities' indices in `distmat`.)

-The following constructs a NetworkX graph from the distance matrix.
+The following constructs a NetworkX graph from `distmat`.
 A label-less graph is generated if `labels=None`.
 Disconnected vertices (vertices that are not connected to any other vertex) will not be shown if `show_singletons=False`.

 ```Python
 import palsgraph